dellacortelab/t4ss/README.md

-# Brenden's notes on the pipeline to getting a working Gromacs simulation:
+# Brenden's notes on the pipeline to getting a working Gromacs simulation

 ## T4SS simulations
 Instructions for taking original PDB structure all the way to full coarse-grain simulations.